joemeadway/joemeadway.github.io/_posts/2017-11-29-getting-started-with-node-intro.md

 - Error is passed as first parameter - and check if error is undefined
 - Closures are your friend

-But, avoid too many nested aonymous functions - look to use streams or named functions to provide clarity.
+But, avoid too many nested anonymous functions - look to use streams or named functions to provide clarity.